JaydevDA/Tetris/README.md

 ### void drawBoard()
 - This function drawBoard() is responsible for rendering the Tetris game board in the console.
 Here's a brief breakdown:

-1)Reset Cursor Position:
+- Reset Cursor Position:

 Moves the console cursor to (0, 0) to overwrite the previous frame (for smooth animation).

-2)Create a Temporary Board:
+- Create a Temporary Board:

 Copies the main board into tempBoard to avoid modifying the original grid.

-3)Draw the Current Block:
+- Draw the Current Block:

 Overlays the currentBlock onto tempBoard at its current position (x, y).

 Only draws the block's filled cells (1) if they are within visible bounds (currentBlock.y + i >= 0).

-4)Render the Board:
+- Render the Board:

 Prints each cell of tempBoard: